- LearningExpress Library

 - Museum of Art and Archaeology

-This museum frequently has special exhibitions, offers many tour options for tours, and has a number of education materials on its website.
+This museum frequently has special exhibitions, offers many options for tours, and has a number of education materials on its website.

 - National History Day in Missouri